 Jeffrey S. Zollinger, DO

 Dr. Zollinger is board certified and fellowship trained in interventional pain medicine.
 He completed his residency and fellowship training at the world-renowned Mayo Clinic.
-He is a member of the American Academy of Pain Medicine and the American Academy of Physical Medicine and Rehabilitation.
 He recognizes many suffer from chronic pain from a variety of causes, which is why he is dedicated to finding the source of your pain and developing a treatment plan that is specific to your needs.
 He understands that pain is best treated using a comprehensive and a multidisciplinary approach tailored to individuals.

 Dr. Zollinger graduated from Brigham Young University and completed medical school at Kansas City University of Medicine and Biosciences.
 After medical school, he completed his residency in Physical Medicine and Rehabilitation and a subspecialty in Pain Medicine at Mayo Clinic.
-During his four years at Mayo Clinic, he received invaluable training in diagnosing and treating complex pain conditions under the mentorship of many internationally recognized physicians including the use of ultrasound guidance for many procedures.
-Ultrasound is an emerging tool for improving the accuracy and comfort of many procedures.
+During his four years at Mayo Clinic, he received invaluable training in diagnosing and treating complex pain conditions under the mentorship of many internationally recognized physicians.

 Dr. Zollinger is fellowship trained and board certified in both Physical Medicine and Rehabilitation and Interventional Pain Medicine.